2Toad/Profanity/README.md

 profanity.whitelist.removeWords(['arsenic', 'buttress']);
 ```

-## Contributing
+## Contributing 🤝

-So you want to contribute to the Profanikty project?
+So you want to contribute to the Profanity project?
 Fantastic!
-Please read the [Contribute](https://github.com/2Toad/Profanity/blob/master/contribute.md) doc to get started.
+Please read the [Contribute](./contribute.md) doc to get started.